ZResnick/Algorama/README.md

 - License Creator (E)
 - Compare Strings by Frequency of the Smallest Character (E)
 - Turn a number into a properly comma delimitated string (E)
+- Return the most used character in a string (E)
+- Interweave strings (E)

 ### Linked Lists